The difference between cardiac arrest and a heart attack

 |

-A heart attack can turn into cardiac arrest if it is severe enough
+A heart attack can lead to a cardiac arrest if it is severe enough